plomlompom/PlomWiki/README.txt

   handed over to work/todo which only gets worked on if ?action=work is called.
 * .gitignore files in work/, work/temp/, pages/deleted/ and pages/diffs/ can be
   safely deleted.
 They merely ensure said dirs are committed to git if empty.
-* "&action=history" reveals a primitive diff version history of a page.